The Ultimate 12 Week Glute Building Workout Plan (Free PDF)

 Rest between workouts

-For this routine, Days 2, 3, and 5 are “off” days from glute work.
-Work other unrelated muscle groups–shoulders, arms, chest–if you like.
+On your “off” days, work other unrelated muscle groups–shoulders, arms, chest–if you like.
 Just stay away from leg or back work that involves the hips.
 Examples would be lunges, squats, deadlifts.

 Leg or back work you could do without overtraining would be leg extensions, sissy squats, calf raises, cable pulldowns, Kelso shrug – any exercise that doesn’t load or move the hips.